There are two types of breast surgery for early breast cancer: breast conserving surgery and mastectomy.

 Both types of breast surgery usually also involve surgery to remove of one or more lymph nodes from the armpit (axilla).

-Surgery is not used routinely in the treatment of secondary breast cancer but may be important for some women.
+Surgery is not used routinely in the treatment of metastatic breast cancer but may be important for some women.

 Find out more about: